hirosystems/stacks.js/docs/getting-started.md

 ---

-To introduce the different functionality offered by Stacks.js, we'll walk through a few examples and concepts important to building on the Stacks blockchain.
+To introduce the different functionalities offered by Stacks.js, we'll walk through a few examples and concepts important to building on the Stacks blockchain.

 ## Networks